Insprill/intellectual/README.md

 - [ ] Better accessibility
 - [ ] Support for more lyric sources

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**!
 If you're new to contributing to open-source projects, you can follow [this](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) guide to get up-to-speed.